diepnguyenhoang/my_website/_docs/assignments/week02.md

 	![](../images/ssh-key-3.jpg)

-	and copy it into our gitlab project (Preferences/SSH Keys)
+	and copy it into our gitlab project (go to Preferences > SSH Keys)

 	![](../images/ssh-key-4.jpg)